 Relax Along the River in Zemun

-Even while hotel alternatives — Airbnb, Couchsurfing — grow more popular with visitors to Belgrade, it’s still likely you’ll be staying near the center of town.
+Even while hotel alternatives — vacation rentals, Couchsurfing — grow more popular with visitors to Belgrade, it’s still likely you’ll be staying near the center of town.
 That means you’ll need at least one bus, or possibly a bus and a tram, to get you out to Zemun.
 Belgrade transportation is almost always crowded, often bumpy and constantly uncomfortable, so upon reaching Zemun, it’s time to sit down, relax, and let the neighborhood’s more laid-back attitude settle around you.

 The Zemun Quay, a pedestrian zone that runs along the Danube, feels like a throwback to a time decades past, when vacationers might stroll along the water to “take the air” and rediscover their health.
 It’s lined not with oversized hotels and fancy modern restaurants, but row after row of outdoor tables, merging together until it is nearly impossible to determine which chair belongs to which cafe.